openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

 - **Resource Resources**

-  Using the resource format allows images to be referenced across packages/modules.
+  Using the resource format allows images to be imported across packages/modules.
 Images in the `resources` folder can be read and converted to the `AppResource` format via the `@r` resource interface.
-The directory structure of the `resources` folder is shown below:
+The directory structure of the `resources` folder is as follows:

   ![image-resource](figures/image-resource.jpg)